Punktum-dk/epp-xsd-files/README.md

 <a id="xsd-history"></a>
 ## XSD History

+<a id="26"></a>
+### 2.6

+- EPP Service version 2.3.X
+- Reinstated excessive import statements, since this might break interaction with the existing service (2.3.X), which has some XSD schema issues triggered by this clean up
+- The clean up will be completed and announced as **3.0**, since the XSD as a stand-alone breaks support for older schema versions and `epp.xsd` will be the only entrypoint to support the older schema versions
+- More XML cleaned up and formatted, mostly by automation

 <a id="25"></a>
 ### 2.5

 - EPP Service version 2.3.X
 - Clearing out some minor issues in the DK Hostmaster XSD
 - Removed excessive import statements, one should suffice
-- All XML cleaned up and formatted, mostly by automation
+- XML cleaned up and formatted, mostly by automation

 <a id="24"></a>
 ### 2.4